xijiang/GEAS.jl/README.md

 Then one can simply call, e.g.,  `one_repeat(500, 10, "base.jld2")` to have one repeat of simulation.

 On a mainframe computer, you can simultaneously run many instances of such `one_repeats`.
-Each repeat takes one or two hours.
+For one repeat of above scenarios, which contains 3 different breeding schemes, it takes about 150 miutes with 12 threads of an AMD 3900x to finish.
-With enough computation resources, you may obtain hundreds of repeats with one or two hours.
+With enough computation resources, you may obtain hundreds of repeats in similar time.

+## Citing
+- Xijiang Yu, Binyam S. Dagnachew, and Theo HE Meuwissen, A simulator to evaluate gene editing assested slelection program.
+WCGALP 2022, Rotterdam.